alex-maleno/Fuzzing-Module/README.md

 ## Introduction

-Within this repository is this ReadMe, which gives an overview about what fuzzing is, why one would want to fuzz, and a detailed guide to teach anyone familiar with Computer Science about how they can start up their own fuzzing project.
+This repository contains a README which explains the concept of fuzzing and why one would want to fuzz.
+The README goes on to teach anyone familiar with Computer Science how they can start fuzzing their own projects using the three examples ("problem1", etc.) in the repository.

 ## What Is Fuzzing?